 21. Jumpin’ Jellyfish – I guess the jellyfish theme on the pier sort of fits.
 But I don’t like rides that just bounce up and down.

-16. Monster’s Inc. Mike & Sulley To The Rescue – We’re finally getting to attractions that have an actual plot.
+20. Monster’s Inc. Mike & Sulley To The Rescue – This attraction has an actual plot.
 Unfortunately, this isn’t a good plot and there is nothing visually that sets this apart.

-15. The Little Mermaid ~ Ariel’s Undersea Adventure – I’ll be honest, I despise this attraction.
+19. The Little Mermaid ~ Ariel’s Undersea Adventure – I’ll be honest, I despise this attraction.
 I think it looks bad and I’m not a fan of attractions that are just book reports of the movie.
-Still, I know others who really like this attraction and this was as low as I could put Ariel’s Undersea Adventure which really isn’t that bad.

-14. Luigi’s Rollickin’ Roadsters – Okay, this should be below Ariel’s Undersea Adventure but I had to put my touch on this somehow.
-The reason Luigi’s is even halfway up the board is because it is trackless and surprisingly fun to whip around on with younger kids.
+16. Luigi’s Rollickin’ Roadsters – The reason Luigi’s is even halfway up the board is because it is trackless and surprisingly fun to whip around on with younger kids.
 I like the look of it at night too.

 12. Pixar Pal-A-Round – I’m terrified of this ferris wheel, specifically the swinging version of this ride.
 That said, this ends up fairly high because of the views the ride offers.